This delicious grilled red snapper recipe has a cajun seasoning crust that's bursting with flavor.

 Seasonings - You'll make a cajun seasoning blend for this recipe.
 You'll use 1 teaspoon of paprika, 1 teaspoon of garlic powder, ½ teaspoon of kosher salt, ½ teaspoon of cayenne, ½ teaspoon of onion powder, ½ teaspoon of dried oregano, ¼ teaspoon of dried thyme, and ¼ teaspoon of ground black pepper.

-Optional Toppings - You can serve the fish with lemon or lime wedges and chopped fresh parsley.
+Optional Toppings - You can serve the fish with lime or lemon slices and chopped fresh parsley.

 How to Make this Recipe